If you're seeing this message, it means we're having trouble loading external resources on our website.

 But as the industrial food industry grew, longer shelf life would begin to need increasing and now we need larger fields for crops, so pesticides come into play.
 I'm not even gonna talk about what that along with the hormones they use in meat production does to your health.

 Most people probably love Doritos.
-Heck, I like them...Until you realize they literally use addictive additives which is why you can't hardly put a bag down. (does no one see this as a red flag?)
-Overconsumption at it's finest my friend.
+Heck, I like them...Until you realize they literally use addictive additives (aka: MSG) which is why you can't hardly put a bag down. (does no one see this as a red flag??)
+Over-consumption at it's finest my friend.

 Where does all this tie in?
 What does almost everything you purchase come in?
 Plastic.

-People want to call anyone who points this out a nut, and granted their are people who go overboard, this is a real problem and it's where the main issue (aside from obvious health concerns) of overconsumption.
+Granted, there are people who go overboard, this is a real problem and it's where the main issue (aside from obvious health concerns) of over consumption.

 (5 votes)